Implementation guide

 3.1 Information and records must be routinely created and managed as part of the normal business practice

 The Executive Sponsor is responsible for overseeing this monitoring.
-This requirement builds on the earlier principles in the standard.
+This requirement builds on the earlier principles in the Standard.

 Key guidance